csc-training/linux-2/05-RegularExpressions.md

 - You can group characters by putting them between square brackets.
 This way, any character in the class will match any *one* character in the input.
   - `[abc]` matches any of a, b, and c.
   - `[a-z]` matches any character between a and z.
+    - Note: if you want to include `-` in the matching charaters, add it as the first or last entry in the class, otherwise it will be interpreted as a range definition!
   - `[^abc]` matches anything other than a, b, or c.
     - Note that here the caret `^` at the beginning indicates "not" instead of beginning of line.
   - `[+*?.]` matches any of +, *, ? or the dot.